Carbon footprint calculators – what to ask to help you choose

 Option to use consultants.

-Online coaching and 'onboarding support' provided, amount dependent on package bought
+Online coaching and 'onboarding support' available.

-Carbon sequestration options Yes - soil, woodland, hedgerows and biochar (tier 1) Yes for crop footprints - trees, land use change and soil (via management practices) (tier 1) Yes - soil, land use/management & biomass (woodland, hedgerows, perennials) (tier 1) Yes - Soil by type/use, woodland, hedgerows, agroforestry, biochar and perennial crops (Mostly tier 2-3 & the Woodland Carbon Code)
+Carbon sequestration Yes - soil, woodland, hedgerows and biochar (tier 1) Yes for crop footprints - trees, land use change and soil (via management practices) (tier 1) Yes - soil, land management & biomass (woodland, hedgerows, perennials) (tier 1) Yes - Soil by type/use, woodland, hedgerows, agroforestry, biochar and perennial crops (Mostly tier 2-3 & the Woodland Carbon Code)

 Additionally, I4Agri have a carbon decision support tool which assesses which of these 4 tools may work best for you based just on your farm and the information you have about it.
 This comparison tool is based on the carbon programme assessments as they were in April 2023, so may not reflect recent updates to the tools.